 After our story about TDK audio tapes, I couldn’t pass up the opportunity to talk about Beta video cassette recorders.

-I still recall when VCRs were introduced in the late 70s or was it the early 1980s and I can also remember the intense debate that surrounding the virtues of the two competing recording formats – Beta and VH-S.
+I still recall the time when VCRs were introduced in the late 70s, or was it the early 1980s, and I can also remember the intense debate over the virtues of the two competing formats – Beta and VH-S.

-Beta was clearly the superior system, just like the recorders they used in the television industry, but the market spoke and VH-S eventually became the predominant format.
+Beta was clearly, technically, the superior system and the same format they used in the television industry — but the market spoke and VH-S eventually became the dominant format.

 We, of course, bought a Sanyo Betacord VCR.